Find a Qualified Attorney Near You

 Following a workplace injury, employees have specific responsibilities.
 These responsibilities include immediately reporting the injury to their employer and seeking medical treatment as soon as possible.
 Workers should also file a workers’ compensation claim as soon as possible.
 This claim will notify the employer’s workers’ compensation insurance carrier.

 The employee should cooperate with the rehabilitation service providers.
-If they don't, the workers' compensation carrier may reduce their benefits.
-They could also suspend their benefits altogether for failing to cooperate.
+If they don’t, the workers’ compensation carrier may reduce their benefits.
+They could also suspend their benefits completely for failing to cooperate.

 Employers also have critical responsibilities after a workplace or auto accident.
 Employers or their workers’ compensation carriers must fulfill statutory and regulatory responsibilities.
 They must ensure their workers’ compensation coverage is adequate.
 In the event of a personal injury, they must also file an insurance claim and assist the injured employee with accessing their workers’ compensation benefits.

 In some states, an employer may be required to pay for tuition.
-They might be also responsible for living expenses and room and board.
-They can also cover childcare expenses, travel expenses, and regular wage loss benefits.
-At the same time, an employee participates in specific vocational rehabilitation programs.
+They may also be responsible for living expenses and room and board.
+They can also cover childcare expenses, travel expenses, and regular wage loss benefits while the employee participates in vocational rehabilitation programs.

 In some states, only qualified individuals can provide job training help to injured workers.
 For example, the following individuals may provide vocational rehabilitation services in some jurisdictions: